trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 ```

 We track all the places where prerequisite list is modified and then
-rebuild shuffle list if any chages happened to the list.
+rebuild shuffle list if any changes happened to the list.

-The fix resored shuffling property and fixed `SIGSEGV` when building
+The fix restored shuffling property and fixed `SIGSEGV` when building
 `ghc`:

 ```